hasibzunair/tuberculosis-severity/README.md

 This repository contains the codes and scripts used in ImageCLEF Tuberculosis - Severity Scoring 2019 challenge.
 The challenge was dedicated to the analysis of 3D Computed Tomography (CT) image data of tuberculosis (TB) patients.

 ### Challenge description
 This task is aimed at assessing TB severity score.
 The Severity score is a cumulative score of severity of TB case assigned by a medical doctor.
 Originally, the score varied from 1 (“critical/very bad”) to 5 (“very good”).
-The goal of this subtask is to assess the severity based on the CT image and some additional meta-data, including disability, relapse, comorbidity, bacillary and smoking among others.
+The goal of this subtask is to assess the severity based on the CT image.
+According to competition rules for final evaluation, the task was reduced to a binary classification problem.

 ### Data